-Department Chairperson: Kapila Rohan Attele
+Interim Department Chairperson: Mark Smith

 The Department of Computing, Information and Mathematical Sciences, and Technology (CIMST), offers a Bachelor of Science degree in Computer Science and a minor sequence in computer science for students majoring in other fields.
 Required courses include courses in programming, database, software engineering, and communications and networks.
-Students may choose to concentrate in computer engineering.
-Students obtaining this degree will be prepared for positions in private industry or government or to pursue an advanced degree in their area of specialization.
+Students can take a limited number of graduate courses in artificial Intelligence (AI), databases, network security, data science and other areas to enhance their specialty.